Menu

 At V. James DeSimone Law, our Los Angeles employment attorneys have three decades of experience protecting the rights of employees in a wide range of situations, including those involving the Family & Medical Leave Act (FMLA).
 We know that many companies are required to grant this leave and the various ways to seek legal action if your rights have been violated.
 We have achieved multi-million dollar settlements and verdicts for clients in the past and we aim to help you walk away with a favorable outcome, as well.

-Knowing that parents would want to take time off work to be with their new family member, the federal government enacted the Family and Medical Leave Act (FMLA), which is a federal law that requires employers to provide certain employees under certain circumstances up to 12 weeks of unpaid, job-protected leave per year.
+Knowing that parents would want to take time off work to be with their new family member, the federal government enacted the Family & Medical Leave Act (FMLA) which is a federal law that requires employers to provide certain employees under certain circumstances up to 12 weeks of unpaid, job-protected leave per year.

 Most employers are familiar with this law and typically are prepared to provide the 12 weeks to new mothers after the birth of a child, or adoption of a child.
 However, the landscape of the modern family structure has changed, and with it, the role fathers play in the lives of their children.
 Fathers have equal rights to the benefits afforded by the Family Medical Leave Act.